 When to Visit

 The park is open year-round and the water portion of Biscayne National Park is open 24 hours a day.
 The best time to visit the park’s islands is from mid-December to mid-April during Florida’s dry season.
-Summer is typically warmer and provides calm seas ideal for snorkeling and diving but visitors should be prepared to battle mosquitoes and thunderstorms.
+Though the summer weather in Florida is typically warmer and provides calm seas ideal for snorkeling and diving, visitors should be prepared to battle mosquitoes and thunderstorms.